Paramount Miami Worldcenter: First U.S. Residential Skyscraper to Debut & Deploy World’s Only Proven COVID-Killing Robot

 Paramount Miami Worldcenter LightStrike Pilot Program

-Paramount Miami Worldcenter is the only residential tower in the world chosen to participate in a 30-day pilot program to evaluate the efficacy, efficiency and cost-effectiveness of the LightStrike Robot in an actual long-term living environment.
+Paramount Miami Worldcenter is the only residential tower to be chosen to participate in a 30-day pilot program to evaluate the efficacy, efficiency and cost-effectiveness of the LightStrike Robot in an actual long-term living environment.

 Phase One of the Paramount Miami Worldcenter LightStrike Robot Pilot Program is focusing on the building’s public areas and a select number of its 549 luxury high-rise homes, according to Kodsi.